LiveHelperChat/doc/docs/chat/bbcode.md

 `lhchat`,`htmlbbcodeenabled`

+This tag also supports plain *JS* code.
+This can lead so some security concerns.
+As operator can execute JS directly on visitor side.
+That's why it requires special permission to use.

 Change font size.
-Font size can be to whatever value you want actually.
+Font size can be to whatever value you want, actually.

 > `[fs12]Font size 12[/fs]`